-Toronto's waterfront might still be years away from being transformed into Sidewalk Lab's neighbourhood of the future, but a look back in time reveals just what a mess the area was back in the 1970s when its period as an industrial hub came to a close.
+Toronto's waterfront might still be years away from being transformed into whatever comes next but a look back in time reveals just what a mess the area was back in the 1970s when its period as an industrial hub came to a close.

 While opinions are mixed about the continued build-up of condos along the lakeside, these images serve as a reminder that development along the water served as a catalyst for much of the improvement we've witnessed since it was one giant brown field.